 Topicals may contain a maximum of 1,000 mg of THC per package.
 There is no limit to how much CBD can be in topicals.

-With legal edibles, extracts (concentrates) and topicals sold on OCS.ca or at an authorized licensed retailer, you can trust that the amount of THC and CBD displayed on the product package is correct.
-All products sold on OCS.ca go through rigorous testing, ensuring that the potency values are accurate and validated.
+With legal edibles, extracts, concentrates and topicals sold on OCS.ca or at an Authorized Cannabis Store, you can trust that the amount of THC and CBD displayed on the product package is correct.
+All legal products go through rigorous testing, ensuring that the potency values are accurate and validated.
 If you’ve consumed cannabis products sold on illegal channels, there’s no way to know for sure how much THC or CBD was in them — which could make for an unpleasant experience.
-See how to know if you’re shopping legally here.

 As always, when trying new cannabis products for the first time, start low and go slow.